 - pgaudit is added to the value of the shared_preload_libraries parameter of your RDS instance.

-For more information about how to add pgaudit to the value of the shared_preload_libraries parameter, see Manage the parameters of an ApsaraDB RDS for PostgreSQL instance.
+For more information about how to add pgaudit to the value of the shared_preload_libraries parameter, see Modify the parameters of an ApsaraDB RDS for PostgreSQL instance.

-- The pgAudit plug-in may generate a large amount of audit log data.
-The amount of audit log data that is generated varies based on the configuration of the pgAudit plug-in.
-Before you use the pgAudit plug-in to audit objects, we recommend that you evaluate the objects to prevent the pgAudit plug-in from generating a large amount of audit log data.
+- The pgAudit extension can generate a large amount of audit log data.
+The amount of audit log data that is generated varies based on the configuration of the pgAudit extension.
+Before you use the pgAudit extension to audit objects, we recommend that you evaluate the objects to prevent the pgAudit extension from generating a large amount of audit log data.
 A large amount of audit log data can exhaust the storage capacity of your RDS instance.

-- After an object is renamed, new audit log records that are generated by the pgAudit plug-in for the object are associated with the new name of the object.
+- After an object is renamed, new audit log records that are generated by the pgAudit extension for the object are associated with the new name of the object.

 CREATE EXTENSION pgaudit;